Fifehead Neville: History

 In a field bordering the River Divelish the remains of two wings of a Roman villa were found in 1880 and 1903.
 Floor mosaics and part of a hypocaust system were uncovered.
-The archaeological findings are on view in the Dorset County Museum in Dorchester.
+The archaeological findings are on view in the Dorset Museum in Dorchester.

 The Domesday Book records that in 1086 the estate of Fifehead Neville had eight households and was part of Pimperne Hundred.
 The tenant-in-chief of the estate was Waleran the Hunter whose tenant was Ingelrann.
 The overlordship descended to Walter Walerand (d.
 1200–1) and to his daughter and co-heiress Isabel de Waleran who married William de Nevill.
 The overlordship was inherited by Isabel de Nevill's daughter Joan de Nevill (d.
 1263), wife of Jordan de St. Martin.

 Crossing the Divelish is an old packhorse bridge that has two pointed arches and is probably medieval.

 Before 1920 the parish was in two parts, each with its own settlement—Fifehead Neville in the north and Lower Fifehead or Fifehead St Quentin in the south.
 It is probable each settlement had previously had its own open field system.
 Fifehead St Quentin (or Fifehead St Quintin) was previously a detached part of Belchalwell, a former parish that is now part of the parish of Okeford Fitzpaine.